anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 Click Next &gt; to continue.
 The Predictors page will open again.

-Click the Add button next to G. Value of Raster cell.
+If you have a Spatial Analyst license, click the Add button next to G. Value of Raster cell.
+If you do not have a Spatial Analyst license, skip this step and click Next &gt;.

 ### Value of Raster cell